movahhedi/TidyVCF/README.md

 # TidyVCF
-This PHP code gets `input.vcf` as input, merges contacts by duplicate names, removes duplicate TELs per contact, and outputs the clean VCF file as `output.vcf`.
+This PHP code gets `input.vcf` as input, merges contacts by duplicate names, removes empty contacts, removes duplicate TELs per contact, and outputs the clean VCF file as `output.vcf`.

 Don't forget to mention the copyright!